School Toilets: Planning A* facilities for your building.

 Rules are not as restrictive as they once were, now preferring to use the word “suitable” rather than outlining specific requirements for individual fittings.
 For example, ISS Regulation 23A states:

-Unisex toilets have become increasingly popular, with full length doors and divider panels ensuring full privacy, and communal handwashing areas used to maximise space.
+Unisex toilet areas have become increasingly popular, with full length doors and divider panels ensuring full privacy, and communal handwashing areas used to maximise space.
 Sanitary products and disposal units must be provided in all toilets for girls over the age of eight.

 While there is some debate over how appropriate unisex toilets are in schools which we will stay out of, they are here to stay, in our experience the better designs offer two banks of separated toilet cubicles (for male and female) and a central dividing wash trough.
 This allows segregation and privacy whilst giving the open communal space to discourage bullying and anti-social behaviour traditionally associated with enclosed toilet spaces.